Dealing with anger

 - Drinking less alcohol

-If you have a serious problem with anger, Cognitive behaviour therapy (CBT) could help you.
+If you neeed help dealing with anger, Cognitive behaviour therapy (CBT) could help you.
 Your doctor (GP) may be able to refer you for this on the NHS.
-If you are able to pay privately for CBT, you can find a therapist through the British Association for Behavioural and Cognitive Psychotherapies
+If you are able to pay privately for CBT, you can find a therapist through the British Association for Behavioural and Cognitive Psychotherapies.

 Photo by Stefano Cavoretto

 No featured article